 There is no denying that apprenticeships represent a great opportunity for people that are looking to get their foot on the career ladder and pick up the required skills and experience in a real-life working environment.
 However, apprenticeships also offer numerous benefits to the businesses that are offering them, so long as they are implemented correctly.
 With that being said, read on to discover some useful tips for employers in terms of making apprenticeships matter.

-Promote fairness – There is only one place to begin, and this is with promoting fairness.
+There is only one place to begin, and this is by promoting fairness.
 You should use this as an opportunity to enhance the diversity of your team of employees.
 Of course, apprenticeships should be open to all, and you should take barriers to success into account, for example, English as a second language and confidence problems.